- Fixed term

 - Can generally be sold before maturity

-You are about to change the origin country from where you are visiting Credit-suisse.com.
+You are about to change the origin location from where you are visiting Credit-suisse.com.

-*The country of origin is defined in your browser settings and may not be identical with your citizenship and/or your domicile.
+*The location of origin is defined in your browser settings and may not be identical with your citizenship and/or your domicile.

 Bonds are a good option if you want regular, stable income.
 Bonds are considered defensive investments because they pay interest regardless of the company’s profits.